rceman/repodex/PLAN.md

 ### Request size limit
 - Do not rely on bufio.Scanner default token limits.
-- Enforce a per-line MaxRequestBytes (for example 1 MiB).
+- Enforce a per-line MaxRequestBytes (1 MiB).
 - If a line exceeds the limit:
   - emit an error response with `"request too large"`
   - discard until newline